amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 #### Analysis of Caldwell's arguments

-The main thrust of the the above arguments (both [for](#caldwells-arguments-for-nīnninnīni-being-the-second-person-pronominal-roots) and [against](#caldwells-arguments-against-nīnninnīni-being-the-second-person-pronominal-roots)) on nīn/nin/nī/ni being the second-person pronominal roots seems to be that the starting consonant `n` and the vowel `i` that animates it are both essential for the second-person semantics.
+The main thrust of the the above arguments (both [for](#caldwells-arguments-for-nīnninnīni-being-the-second-person-pronominal-roots) and [against](#caldwells-arguments-against-nīnninnīni-being-the-second-person-pronominal-roots)) on `nīn`/`nin`/`nī`/`ni` being the second-person pronominal roots seems to be that the starting consonant `n` and the vowel `i` that animates it are both essential for the second-person semantics.
 Now let's go through the arguments one by one.
-But for lucidity, the arguments are picked for analysis in an order different from those mentioned above or in the "Introduction and Context" part.
+For lucidity, the arguments are picked for analysis in an order different from those mentioned above or in the "Introduction and Context" part.
 I apologise if this causes confusion.

 - > In the personal terminations of the verb, this pronoun is much changed in all the Drâvidian dialects.
 It not only loses its initial 'n,' like the pronoun of the first person; but its final 'n' also disappears.
 Generally nothing remains in the verbal inflexions but the included vowel, and that also is more or less modified by use.
 In the Canarese verb it appears as 'i,' 'î,' 'îye,' and 'e:' in the ancient dialect of the Canarese it is 'âÿ,' as in Tamil.